zng-ui/zng/TODO/_current.md

-* Fix rust-analyzer warning for when expression, it ignores an allow snake_case.

-# Other

 * Review easing animation the same value.
      - `ease_ne` causes weird effect animating `rgb(0.1, 0.1, 0.1)` to same value?
 * Don't update enabled_nav if focus command have no enabled listeners.